mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Darrian equipment ranges from the practical to odd high-tech novelties, all of which are sculpted with soft ergonomic curves.
 Like their Aslan citizens, Darrians like natural materials but do not tend to use them in the manufacture of equipment, instead preferring functional, hard wearing substances such as metals, which last longer.

 All Darrian equipment is built to last, partly due to the severe lessons learned after the Maghiz and partly to conserve natural resources.
 Most devices are sold with a guarantee of several decades.
-Equipment that breaks is returned to the manufacturer for refurbishment or, if replacement parts are no longer available, a partially subsidised replacement.
+Equipment that breaks is returned to the manufacturer for refurbishment or, if replacement parts are no longer available, a partially subsidized replacement.

 This cultural bias has a significant effect on Darrian economics.
 The base cost of any device is extremely high when compared to its Imperium counterpart - often 150% to 200% more – with further income generated from servicing and repairs.
 However, the lifespan of a device is decades rather than a handful of years for Imperium equivalents.
 When viewed over time, Darrian goods are actually cheaper.
 Confederation exports, however, struggle to find a market in the rapid turnover, materialistic markets outside its own borders, save in the province of military or high-quality luxury items.